Arno Bay buffel grass warning

 Buffel grass (Cenchrus ciliaris) is our highest priority weed for control and eradication across Eyre Peninsula.
 Flowering usually occurs after rain during summer.
 The plant can germinate and set seed within six weeks, out-competing native species and threatening endangered animals due to food and habitat loss.
 The grass can grow and establish a colony in a broad range of soil types and landscapes.

-If you think you sight this weed, please get in touch with your nearest landscape officer or email us on EPLBadmin@sa.gov.au.
+Please get in touch with your nearest landscape officer or email us on EPLBadmin@sa.gov.au.

 See our buffel grass fact sheet for more information including identifying features.